Video Search Is Broken. Here's What Nobody Talks About.

 "But we have transcripts now!"
 Sure.
 Pull one up.

-A raw transcript is a wall of text with no punctuation decisions you'd trust, no paragraph breaks that match the actual structure of the conversation, and speaker labels that say "Speaker 1" because the system couldn't figure out who was talking.
-It reads like someone transcribed a fever dream.
-And I say this as someone who's evaluated every major transcription engine on the market.
+A raw transcript is a wall of text with no punctuation you'd trust, no paragraph breaks that match the actual conversation, and speaker labels that say "Speaker 1" because the system couldn't figure out who was talking.
+Even when transcription is accurate (and it's gotten very good), the output is optimized for machines.

 That's the real cost.
 Not frustration.
 Abandonment.

 Keyword search catches none of this.
-It's pattern matching against the wrong patterns.

-The vector search returns chunks from eight different videos.
-Some of them are about objection handling.
-Some are about mindset.
-One is from a video about firing bad clients.
-Another is a tangent from an interview where the guest was talking about their experience in an unrelated industry.
-The cosine similarity scores are all within a few points of each other.
-The system can't tell the difference between a definitive teaching moment and a throwaway comment.
+You chop transcripts into chunks, generate embeddings, drop them into a vector database.
+A student asks "how should I handle it when a client says I'm too expensive?"
+The system returns chunks from eight different videos.
+Some are about objection handling.
+Some about mindset.
+One is from a video on firing bad clients.
+Another is a tangent from a guest in an unrelated industry.
+Similarity scores all within a few points.

 It's not a search problem.
 It's a comprehension problem.